Why Amazon Echo Should Fear Google Home

 The Echo lacks multi-room support and although the Echo Dot can connect to personal speakers, you can't have multiple devices communicating with one another.

 On the other hand, Google Home can collaborate with its Chromecast audio devices (linked to speakers) and have them sync together for a full surround sound experience.

 Google Home also offers customized, multi-color bases that you can switch out, and the overall smaller design looks a lot nicer than the tall, cylindrical Echo.
 Additionally, Google has years of advanced AI experience with a slew of data collected over the years.

 However Google needs a lot of third party help and smart home company support.
 They do have popular products like Nest in their circle, but they need to integrate quickly to catch up.

-If Google can figure out a way to integrate third party apps like 1-800-Flowers or Uber, then they'll rapidly speed towards Amazon Alexa's smart home ecosystem.
+If Google can figure out a way to integrate more third party apps, then they'll rapidly speed towards Amazon Alexa's smart home ecosystem.

 The bottom line is that Amazon is not an inherent tech company like Google, which could be a major disadvantage long term.
 Google knows future tech and Amazon has dabbled and failed in the past (fire phone), so they are new to this.

 The e-commerce monster has been very fortunate with the Echo, but being lucky doesn't mean they'll be able to sustain their dominance.
 If a better product comes around, then Amazon and the Echo will have to step aside.